 THE ELIMINATE PROJECT: WE BUILD A HEALTHY WORLD

 Through The Eliminate Project, the Kiwanis family builds a healthy world by protecting more than 61 million mothers and their future babies from maternal and neonatal tetanus.
 It also helps us to build Kiwanis, as potential members are attracted by the project, and it has provided a model of a grassroots-led campaign that we are using in our growth campaign.
-Both Charlie and I are members of model clubs and Walter Zeller fellows, and I am honored to serve as a Multi-Division Coordinator in the Missouri-Arkansas District and as a member of the Speakers Bureau.
+Both Charlie and I are members of model clubs and Walter Zeller fellows, and I was honored to serve as a Multi-Division Coordinator in the Missouri-Arkansas District and as a member of the Speakers Bureau.
 The Eliminate Project provides a great example of how Kiwanis is "An international organization of volunteers dedicated to improving the world one child and one community at a time."